migtools/mig-operator/README.md

 oc create -f mig-operator-source.yaml
 ```

-6. After some time has passed, you should see the Migration Controller appear within OperatorHub in the Web Console.
-From OperatorHub, click "Install" on the "Migration Operator" to create an OLM subscription and start mig-operator.
+6. Navigate to 'Catalog -> OperatorHub' in the Web Console.
+Search for 'Migration Controller' and click "Install" to create an OLM subscription and start mig-operator.

-7. From the 'Catalog -> Installed Operators' tab in the Web Console, open the 'Migration Operator' item and create a 'MigrationController' CR to test the full system functionality.
+7. Navigate to 'Catalog -> Installed Operators' tab in the Web Console.
+Open the 'Migration Operator' item and create a 'MigrationController' CR to exercise mig-operator and test your changes.